jython/book/chapter17.rst

 chapter.

 Swing is a large subject, and can't really be covered in a single chapter.
-In fact there are entire books devoted to the subjuect.
+In fact there are entire books devoted to the subject.
 I will provide some introduction to Swing, but only enough to describe the use of Swing from Jython.
 For in depth coverage of Swing, one of the many books or web tutorials should be used.
 [FJW: some suggested books/tutorials?].